gibbs212521/LaTeX-Tutorial/README.md

 Even fewer of us prefer to let our text documents make pretty info-graphics for us.
 I want to help others increase our number.

+To Do List:
+.sty files
+javascript meets LaTeX
+TeX vs LaTeX
+Directories
+Functionalizing LaTeX
+Mathematics in LaTeX
+Automation in LaTeX